-El Paso is located in the westernmost point of West Texas and straddles the Rio Grande on the U.S.-Mexico border.
-El Paso is known for its large military presence that is anchored by Fort Bliss, but on the flip side has an up and coming culinary scene.
+El Paso is located at the westernmost point of West Texas and straddles the Rio Grande on the U.S.-Mexico border.
+El Paso is known for its large military presence that is anchored by Fort Bliss, but on the flip side has an up-and-coming culinary scene.
 With a growing list of top-notch restaurants, museums, and theater this is a town worth getting to know.

 Where To Stay In El Paso

 During my trip to El Paso, I stayed at Hotel Indigo.
 The boutique hotel is located in the heart of downtown El Paso, which is the best area to stay in.
 It’s an easy walk to many restaurants, bars, and landmarks.

 The hotel has a very hip vibe and mixes El Paso history through a great collection of art and photography with a modern updated feel.
 The 5th-floor has a rooftop pool and bar, lots of open-air space, and views of the El Paso skyline.

 The rooms are large and offer a great view of downtown El Paso.
 The hotel does a turndown service and offers a delicious breakfast, great happy hour snacks, and delicious drinks.

 17 Fun Things to do in El Paso, TX

 El Paso’s nickname is Sun City because of its 300+ days of sunshine each year.
 It’s nestled among the foothills of the majestic Franklin Mountains within the Chihuahuan Desert in far West Texas, El Paso is a city with plenty of fun things to do.